1918–1919 United Kingdom police strikes: Liverpool

 Liverpool City Police, however, supported the 1919 strike.
 Of the 1,874 members of the Liverpool City Police, 954 went on strike.
 The Bootle police union claimed that 69 out of 70 officers had joined the strike.
 The grievances of police in Liverpool were for many years ignored by a local Watch Committee noted for its disciplinarian attitude, which helped foster the propensity for collective action.
 The poor conditions in the Liverpool Police were well known amongst other forces in England.

 On the day the strike started in Liverpool, strikers formed into ranks and marched on police stations around the city in an attempt to persuade those not on strike to join them.
 Police strikers confronted fellow officers who had not joined the strike, some of whom were union members.

 The consequences for the people of Liverpool were far greater than those in the capital.
 Left without an effective police presence, public order in some areas broke down and resulted in what the Liverpool Daily Post (4 August 1919) called "an orgy of looting and rioting".
 This continued for three or four days before the military, aided by non-striking police, brought the situation under control, but at the cost of several lives and more than 200 arrests for looting.

-The final outcome of the strike was that every man who had gone on strike throughout the country was dismissed from his respective force.
+The outcome of the strike was that every man who had gone on strike throughout the country was dismissed from his respective force.
 Not one striker was reinstated anywhere.
 All those men lost their pension entitlements.